roryprimrose/ModelBuilder/README.md

 - TimeZoneValueGenerator
 - UriValueGenerator

-Some of these generators create values using random data (string, guid, numbers etc).
-Entity type properties (names, addresses etc) use an embedded resource data to then pick pseudo-random information to provide better quality values.
+Value generators create values either using random data (string, guid, numbers etc) or use embedded resource data for entity type properties (names, addresses etc) to provide pseudo-random values that are appropriate for their purpose.

+Some generators also use relative data on the object being created to determine more appropriate values to generate.
+For example, a Gender parameter or property will restrict the value created for FirstName which will then be used to populate EmailAddress.

 ## Upgrading to 6.0.0